lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - `YearSelector` slider shows endpoints 1850 and 2025 without ticks.
   - Duplicate year displays removed; only the inline input + slider remain.

+  - Mobile year input wrapping (2025-08-16)
+    - File: `src/components/layouts/GameLayout1.tsx`
+    - Header row now allows wrapping: container uses `flex flex-wrap` with `gap-x-2 gap-y-1` to avoid truncation.
+    - Title can shrink: `h2` gets `min-w-0` so text can truncate gracefully without forcing overflow.
+    - Year input takes full row on mobile: `basis-full w-full` with `mt-1`; on `md+`, it reverts to inline via `md:basis-auto md:w-[14ch]` (or `md:w-[26ch]` when alerting).
+    - Alignment: `text-left` on mobile, `md:text-right` on larger screens.
+Margins: `ml-0 md:ml-auto`.
+    - Prevent shrink on larger screens: `md:shrink-0` keeps the fixed `ch` width from collapsing.
+     - Result: placeholder "Choose a year" remains fully visible on small screens and never clips.
+     - Right-edge alignment: On desktop, the inline year input’s right edge aligns with the `Where?` placeholder/text by matching right padding with the `Where` label (`pr-1`).
+The input classes changed from symmetric `px-2` to `pl-2 pr-1`, keeping `md:ml-auto md:text-right` for alignment.
+File: `src/components/layouts/GameLayout1.tsx`.

 #### Recent refinements (When/Where, Hints, Mobile Home)

 - Year visibility and styling
   - File: `src/components/layouts/GameLayout1.tsx`
+{{ ... }}
   - Behavior: the inline year is hidden until the user first moves the slider.
   - State: `yearInteracted` toggled by `YearSelector.onFirstInteract()`.
   - Styling: when shown, year input uses orange text (`text-orange-400`) for emphasis.